faucetsdn/udmi/docs/udmis/local_docker.md

 ## Registrar Run

 After startup, the site model needs to be registered as per standard UDMI practice.
-This only needs to be done once per site model (or after any signficant changes).
+This only needs to be done once per site model (or after any significant changes).
 The [sample registrar output](registrar_output.md) shows what a successful run looks like.
 ```
 docker run --rm --net udminet --name registrar -v $(realpath $site_model):/root/site \